UPDATED 2nd April 2021

 - Original and a photocopy of your Empadronamiento Certificate.

-Since 2012, to obtain your initial Residency Certificate or Card, you must prove that you will not become a financial drain on the state by satisfying at least ONE of the following 4 conditions:
+You must prove that you will not become a financial drain on the state by satisfying at least ONE of the following 4 conditions:

 - You are employed or self-employed in Spain;